-This placement allows the student to synthesise and integrate occupational therapy theory to practice.
+This placement allows the student to synthesise and integrate occupational therapy philosophy.

 The student's professional development will be demonstrated within the four interacting pillars of practice within the Career Development Framework (RCOT, 2021) namely: Professional Practice; Facilitation of Learning; Leadership and Evidence, Research and Development.